 7 quotes that perfectly capture the US Army

-The U.S. Army just turned 241 years old.
+The U.S. Army has been defending our nation for nearly two-and-a-half centuries.
 Here are 7 quotes that capture the soldier's spirit:

 1. "The soldier is the Army.
 No army is better than its soldiers.
 The soldier is also a citizen.
 In fact, the highest obligation and privilege of citizenship is that of bearing arms for one's country." - Gen. George S. Patton Jr.